Feeding and Autoimmunity in Down’s syndrome Evaluation Study (FADES)

 We would need to collect some samples from your baby soon after birth, at six and twelve months and yearly thereafter if possible until the age of 5years.
 All questionnaires can be completed online (or paper versions if preferred) at home, and apart from the initial blood sample all samples can be taken at home, or during your baby’s routine health checks.
 You would not need any additional hospital attendances.
 We will provide pre-paid packaging so that all samples and questionnaires can be sent back to Bristol.

-If you would like to take part in this study, or just want to know more about it please contact Dr Georgina Williams at the Bristol Biomedical Research Unit in Nutrition on the details below.
+If you would like to take part in this study, or just want to know more about it please contact Prof Julian Hamilton-Shield at the Bristol Biomedical Research Unit in Nutrition on the details below.

 There is also a direct link to register an interest as the following website where you can also download a more detailed information sheet about the study.